-A 24 hour buzz in the famous Jemaa el Fna Square – the main medina
+A 24-hour buzz in the famous Jemaa el Fna Square

 No photos are free in Marrakesh, as I found out after these guys insisted (I said ‘no thanks’ about 5 times) I take their photo, then demanded money.

-Nightlife in the main medina
+experiencing Nightlife in Marrakesh main medina

-Take some small change with you so you can tip the artists/musicians that you love because they don’t offer change if you only have large notes!
+- Take some small change with you so you can tip the artists/musicians that you love because they don’t offer change if you only have large notes!

-As you carelessly wander around Jardin Marjorelle you forget all about the hustle and bustle of Marrakesh life outside the walls.
+As you carelessly wander around Jardin Majorelle you forget all about the hustle and bustle of Marrakesh life outside the walls.
 Inside there’s also a Berber museum (you can pay extra to visit).
 And a café so you can take your time and spend a few hours there relaxing.

 You might like to read: 15 reasons to trek Mt Toubkal

-Morocco is a country I would love to go back to, there’s the famous blue Chefchaouen which I would love to see.
+Morocco is a country I would love to go back to.
+There’s the famous blue Chefchaouen which I would love to see.
 And of course, Casablanca looks amazing.
-Read Study Hard Travel Smart’s blog for inspiration on this beautiful city.
+If you looking for some more inspiration for your Morocco trip?
+Check out Study Hard Travel Smart’s blog for tips on visiting Casablanca.

 Are you visiting Marrakesh or have you already been?
 What was your experience like?
 Tell me about in the comments below and share any more tips for solo travellers or ask me any questions.

-Save me on your travel pinterest boards for later
+Save me on your travel Pinterest boards for later

 *Becky the Traveller contains affiliate links.
 If you make a purchase through these links, I earn a small commission at no extra cost to you.
 These help to me continue running this site, sharing free advice and tips from my adventures.
 Thanks for reading!